 - Soft materials basics: The teaching units Nanomaterials, Fundamentals in cell biology, and Basic polymer chemistry, Soft matter physics and Biophysics teach basic concepts in soft materials science.
-The advanced compulsory courses and elective courses build on these 5 courses. - Essential experimental techniques: The courses Microscopy, Statistics and experimental design, and Scattering techniques, teach the students the concept underlying important experimental methods used in soft matter science.
+The advanced compulsory courses and elective courses build on these 5 courses. - Essential experimental techniques: The courses Microscopy, Statistics and experimental design, and Scattering techniques, introduce the students to the underlying concept of important experimental methods used in soft matter science.
 The practical class Basic laboratory skills is an integral part of this module and will provide the students the proficiency of working in scientific laboratories. - Soft skills: The courses Materials science in a social context, Science writing and ethics, and Innovation teach the soft skills which prepare the students to professional and academic life. - Advanced courses include Functional materials and Biological materials and all elective courses.
 They will allow the students to extend the basic knowledge and customize their study programme to suit their individual goals.